 Logan University’s College of Health Sciences offers a summer science workshop for high school students who are interested in anatomy and health sciences.

 The workshop, Anatomy Centered Education and Science (A.C.E.S.), educates students on physical anatomy and body systems, along with health, wellness and prevention information through hands-on and lecture presentations in an engaging format that enhances and stimulates students’ interest in careers within the health field.
 Physicians and professionals from various medical specialties provide programs in their areas of expertise using auditorium presentations, hands-on laboratory experiences and group interactions.

 Students will receive a certificate of completion after completing the workshop.

-The expected times are 9am-3:30pm daily.
-A detailed scheduled will be emailed two to three weeks prior to the start of the workshop.
+Expected times are 9am to 3:30pm daily.
+A detailed schedule will be emailed prior to the start of the workshop.

 Students must be entering their sophomore, junior or senior year of high school or their freshman year of college in the fall of 2018.
 A GPA of 2.5 or greater is preferred.

 Tuition includes fees for all specimens used during the workshop, a t-shirt and lunch on the last day.

 $100 for admission at the time of registration.
 The fee will be applied toward tuition and is refundable if cancelled prior to May 1, 2018.